This post may contain affiliate links for which I receive a small commission.

 Wildfire Smoke:

-I must also warn those with breathing issues, the smoke from western wildfires can be quite bad from July through September so plan your trip accordingly.
-In Spring, the air is usually clear.
-Although, normally smoke will not be bad until later in July but I have experienced heavy wildfire smoke as early as July 4th.
+Visitors with respiratory issues should be aware that smoke from western wildfires can be quite bad from July through September so plan your trip accordingly.
+In Spring, the air is usually clear of smoke.

-Cell Service does exist at Mammoth but gets very spotty, especially with weather.
-Although the park claims internet access at Mammoth, there is simply not enough band width for the crowds.
-I always go to Gardiner when I need reliable internet.
+Cell Service does exist at Mammoth but is spotty at best.
+Although the park claims internet access at Mammoth’s Visitor Center but there is not enough band width for the crowds.
+Gardiner, Montana is the closest location for reliable internet.

-In fact I plan my trips for showers, internet use and laundry together and recommend the North Entrance Wash Tub.
-Besides, it is across the street from the Wonderland Cafe which also has internet access and very good food.
+An added benefit is that this laundromat is located across the street from the Wonderland Cafe which also has internet access and very good food.

 Propane